lk1373190/asb_mr/README.md

-# Assessing causality in the relationship between resting heart rate and antisocial behaviour: A Mendelian randomisation study.
+# Resting heart rate and antisocial behaviour: A Mendelian randomisation study.

 ## Introduction
-The current repository contains scripts and data for reproducing the findings from the article ["Assessing causality in the relationship between resting heart rate and antisocial behaviour: A Mendelian randomisation study."][INSERT BIORXIV LINK HERE].
+The current repository contains scripts and data for reproducing the findings from the article ["Resting heart rate and antisocial behaviour: A Mendelian randomisation study."][INSERT LINK HERE].
 Scripts are provided in .Rmd and .md formats (.md format is recommended for viewing)

 ## Technologies